 All four of her collections are designed with incredible amount of work, each gown making a modern-day fairytale come true.

 The salon offers a ready-to-wear gowns as well as a custom-made service.
 Brides can achieve their own signature look as Tashreeqah approach is 100% individually tailored.
-Each clients vision is transformed into an unforgettable dream gown.
+Each clients vision is transformed into an unforgettable garment.

-The garment is brought to life in a meticulous process ensuring a perfectly fitting extraordinary gown.
+The garment is brought to life in a highly detailed process ensuring a perfectly fitting gown.

-Tashreeqah’s philosophy is to keep the making of your gown a really special experience.
+Tashreeqah’s philosophy is to keep the making of your wedding dress a really special experience.
 By closely working with the Bride, each customer receives a personalized couture experience which results in an extraordinary and unique design.

 Interview with Tashreequah Sadien

 SEA: What inspired you to start designing wedding dresses?

 T: Looking back when I was in primary school I remember how I loved drawing, sketching dresses and adding detail to them.
 But I did it for fun, to amuse myself, to pass time as we lived in a very small town.
 I have always had a big imagination.

 A moment that stood out for me as a young girl was when Princess Diana married Prince Charles.
 She got out of the carriage with a big beautiful ball gown.
 It was magical, I fell in love with this gown, how it moved and how a women carries it.

 It really is a fairy tale moment.
 As soon as a women has it on, it transforms her.
 It is also by far one of the most important garments a women gets to wear and therefor it should be the most beautiful.